The Genetic Genealogy Coach

 Since 2014, I have reunited hundreds of adoptees with their birth parents and have solved many other cases of unknown parentage.
 I identified my own biological father, via DNA testing, and have been an active member of the adoption community as a "Search Angel," since 1991, through ALMA, an organization very close to my heart that reunited my birth mother and me, in 2007.

 What separates me from other professional Genetic Genealogists is the fact that I am an adoptee, in addition to my long-term, personal involvement and experience in the adoption search and support community as a community member, search angel, experienced intermediary (between adoptees and their birth/first parents) and adoptee rights activist.
 I know, first-hand, what it feels like not to know the truth of your origins, ancestry and health history.
 "The need to know" was a life-long preoccupation and my search for my birth mother lasted 24 years.
-We were reunited in 2007, via ALMA's adoption reunion registry; I'd never have found her (before DNA) otherwise, as mine was a private adoption and my birth mother used an alias.
+We were reunited in 2007, via ALMA's adoption reunion registry.

-I've successfully reunited many other ALMA members with their birth parents (who birth parents were not registered), via DNA testing and Genetic Genealogy.
-I'm also an Adoptee Rights Activist and contributing author (Chapter 4) to Adoption Reform Movement pioneer, Sandy Musser's latest book, "My Last Love Letter to President Obama," that she dedicated to me.
+I've successfully reunited many other ALMA members with their birth parents (whose birth parents were not registered), via DNA testing and Genetic Genealogy.
+I'm also an Adoptee Rights Activist and contributing author (Chapter 4) to Adoption Reform Movement pioneer, Sandy Musser's latest book, "My Last Love Letter to President Obama."

 For adoptees, and others with unknown parentage, the journey of DNA testing and awaiting results is filled with a spectrum of emotions ranging from joyful anticipation to fear of rejection.
 In 99% of the cases I handle, I act as intermediary between my clients and members of their families of origin to ensure the best possible first contact between them.
-In addition, DNA testing, analyzing test results, and knowing what conclusions to draw from them is new to first-time testers and the learning curve is steep, which can be confusing and/or overwhelming, to say the least.
+In addition, DNA testing, analyzing test results, and knowing what conclusions to draw from them is new to first-time testers and the learning curve is steep.
 Like most of my clients, maybe you've gotten as far as you can get on your own and/or maybe you don't have the time or inclination to want to go it alone... and you don't have to.
 Order an AncestryDNA kit, submit your DNA sample and contact me when your results are in.

 I have been successfully reuniting adoptees (and others with unknown parentage) with their birth/first parents and families of origin, via their DNA test results, in capacity of Genetic Genealogist, Coach/Consultant, support system, intermediary and friend.
 It's personal.
 My clients confide in me, sharing all known details of their birth (and adoption or donor conception) information, as well as their feelings.
 Then...
 I get to work in search of the truth of their origins.